tiepdotme/samui-samui.de/content/post/2006/10/2006-10-08-ein-fort-schritt.md

 Sie: Okay.
 I now need a address with Hotmail.

-Ich: We don&#8217;t like Hotmail.
+Ich: We don't like Hotmail.
 We like maybe Yahoo, but sure we like Gmail.

 Sie: But can I have a address with Jmail?